 Outreach and education are key facets of a job that includes participating in stewardship groups, leading hikes, giving presentations, and working to give the public a voice in policies that impact public lands.
 The Wild Rogue watershed, McKenzie watershed, and the Coast Range are just a few of the places Chandra is working hard to protect.

-In her personal life, Chandra enjoys gardening, cooking, running, and exploring Oregon.
+In her personal life, Chandra enjoys gardening, cooking, playing with her cats, running, and exploring Oregon.